creekorful/ciao/README.md

 and then execute ciao: `./ciao --config <path-to-config>`

-nb: if `use_x_forwarded` is true, then ciao will use the `X-Forwarded*` headers to determinate remote IP address. ( should only enabled if behind reverse proxy)
+nb: if `use_x_forwarded` is true, then ciao will use the `X-Forwarded*` headers to determinate remote IP address. ( should only enabled if behind trusted reverse proxy)